 Spending time in nature is proven to boost creativity.
 Settle into a botanical garden and get some work done while taking time to get some exercise and (literally) smell some flowers.
 If you hate cold winter weather, an indoor garden can be the perfect place to find a taste of spring.

 Head out onto the open water to work.
 Many cities, such as San Francisco and New York, offer commuter ferries, and many commuter-type watercraft have plenty of benches or tables.
 Washington State even offers paid WiFi service on its ferries.

 14. On a train

 Trains are one of the most romantic places to work.
-Amtrak even offered a this year where writers could work on their creative projects while riding its trains throughout the country.
+Amtrak even offered a writing residency this year where writers could work on their creative projects while riding its trains throughout the country.
 Many Amtrak trains offer seating with tables, work space, and even outlets to keep your electronics charged as you travel.

 15. From your camper van

 Equip your camper van with a table and way to charge your devices, and you have a mobile office you can take anywhere.
 Go camping or just drive it to a local park to enjoy a comfortable and inviting mobile work space.

 While beaches are not ideal places to work, pools make much better places for freelancers to get some sun and catch up on work.
 Be sure to stay far enough away from the water to dodge errant splashes, and secure your valuables if you jump in for a dip.
 And before you head outside, plan for dealing with the sun’s glare on your laptop.